nmakel/solaredge_meterproxy/init.d/modbus-proxy.md

-die modbus-proxy datei muss in /etc/init.d als ausführbare datei kopiert werden.
+the modbus-proxy file must be stored in /etc/init.d and flagged executable.

 systemctl start modbus-proxy
 systemctl enable modbus-proxy